-The US Department of State requires all J-1 visa holders to maintain health insurance for themselves and for any dependents using the J-2 visa status, for the entire period of J status.
+The US Department of State requires all J-1 visa holders to maintain health insurance for themselves and for any dependents in J-2 visa status, for the entire period of J status.

 In order to satisfy this requirement, you'll be required to provide written proof of insurance coverage to our staff here in ISSS upon your arrival at American University.
-The information should be in English and indicate that the insurance meets the minimum requirements for J-1 visitors as outlined by the Department of State.
+The information should be in English and must indicate that the insurance meets the minimum requirements for J-1 visitors as outlined by the Department of State.
 J-1 scholars (and J-1 students who are not enrolling in the AU student insurance plan) will need to submit the J-1 Exchange Visitor Health Insurance Verification form to ISSS.
 Please find those minimum requirements below.

 Minimum requirements (effective May 15, 2015)